Skip to Content

 ℹ️

-1. Atomic β†’ one class = one property
+1. Atomic: one class maps to one property.

 <div class="d-flex p-20px bgc-blue"></div>